nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 Through our own experience and research, we've come to realize that the traditional BFT algorithms functions well with simple logic in normal situations, but need complicated logic to deal with fault situations; Nakamoto Consensus algorithm functions with the same logic under either normal or fault situations, at the expense of happy path system performance.
 If we could combine the Nakamoto Consensus and traditional BFT consensus algorithms, the new hybrid Consensus algorithm can give the best balance in consistency, availability, fairness and operational cost [3][4].

 We will design and implement our own hybrid consensus algorithm to provide validation for transactions.
-By combining the Nakamoto Consensus and the traditional BFT consensus, we can retain the system's openness and availability, andtake advantage of the excellent of performance of traditional BFT consensus algorithms under normal conditions.
+By combining the Nakamoto Consensus and the traditional BFT consensus, we can retain the system's openness and availability, and take advantage of the excellent of performance of traditional BFT consensus algorithms under normal conditions.
 This minimizes transaction latency and greatly improves throughput of the system.

 The hybrid algorithm uses Cell Capacity as the token of participation.
 Nodes that wish to participate in the consensus process need to bond Cell Capacity as deposit.
 The system uses the bond Cell Capacity to calculate the weights of votes and block reward distribution.
 If byzantine behaviors are observed on consensus nodes, other nodes can submit proof to the blockchain, and the system will confiscate the deposit of the byzantine node.
 The deposit mechanism increases the cost of byzantine behaviors and increase the safety of the consensus algorithm.